chvlyl/MSSQ/README.md

 ## Citation
 Eric Z. Chen, Frederic D. Bushman and Hongzhe Li (2017).
 A Model-Based Approach For Species Abundance Quantification Based On Shotgun Metagenomic Data.
 [Stat Biosci](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5612490/pdf/nihms792800.pdf)

+## Problem
+1. If the input table has too many zeros, the MSSQ may not converge.
+I would suggest users to filter out low count species and samples before fitting MSSQ.